gustavocoding/lucene-task/README.md

 * Copy the jar ```target/lucene-task-1.0-SNAPSHOT.jar``` to the server's deployment folder, aka ```standalone/deployments```.

-The task can be execute with:
+The task can be executed with:

 ```java
 import java.util.HashMap;